NathanKr/mui-responsive-playground/README.md

 <h2>Motivation</h2>
-Play with responsive in mui in paticular with respect to breapoints
+Play with responsive in mui in paticular with respect to pre defined breapoints